illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 ## Part 2: Mortar Enemy, Custom Enemy, Player-Enemy Collisions, Completing the Level (Due Feb.
 24)

 ### Step 1: Create a Mortar enemy
-The Mortar should:
--	Be an unmoving enemy placed on the ground
--	Randomly launch projectiles above and around it in an arc **affected by gravity**
+The Mortar should be a stationary enemy placed in the level.
+The Mortar will launch projectiles above and around it in random directions.

+The projectiles launched by the Mortar should:
+- be affected by gravity (have an arc shaped path)
--	The projectiles should cause a small explosion on collision with other objects
+- collide with other objects in the level, including the player and ground
--	The explosions should knock back and reduce the player's health on collision (**the explosion does not need to have any other effect...e.g. it does not affect the terrain**)
+- produce small explosions after any collision
+- knockback and reduce the player's health if the player is hit by the projectile or its explosion (hint: radial damage)

 ### Step 2: Create your own enemy
 Create an enemy of your own design.
 It should have a similar complexity to the other two enemies and also be distinct and take on a different role.
 Please discuss your design in your design document.